-"吃不飽," "餓不死," "公家飯," "經濟景氣," "景氣低迷," "經 濟景氣低迷," "裁員," "減薪," "年終獎金," "考績獎金," "競 逐," " 鐵飯碗."
-Although "new look" and "draw people" are legitimate phrases, they more like "free combinations" than collocations.
-That reflects from their low log likelihood ratio values.
-For that, we proceed to see how tightly the two words in overlapping bigrams within a collocation associated with each other; we calculate the minimum of the log likelihood ratio values for all bigrams.
-With that, we filter out the candidates that its POS pattern appear only once or has minimal log likelihood ratio of less than 7.88.
+Although "new look" and "draw people" are legitimate phrases, they are more like "free combinations" than collocations.
+That is reflected by their low log likelihood ratio values.
+For this research, we proceed to determine how tightly the two words in overlapping bigrams within a collocation are associated with each other; we calculate the minimum of the log likelihood ratio values for all the bigrams.
+Then, we filter out the candidates whose POS patterns appear only once or have minimal log likelihood ratios of less than 7.88.
 See Tables 1 and 2 for more details.

-In the tagged Chinese sentence, we basically proceed the same way to identify the candidates of collocations and based on the preferred linguistic patterns of the Chinese translation of collocations in an English-Chinese MRD.
-However, since there is no space delimiter between words, it is at time difficult to say whether the translation is a multi-word collocation or it is a single word and should not be considered as a collocation.
-For that reason, we take multiword and singleton phrases (with two or more characters) into consideration.
-For instance, in the tagged Example 2C, we will extract and consider the following candidates as the counterparts of English collocations:
+In the tagged Chinese sentence, we basically proceed in the same way to identify the candidates of collocations, based on the preferred linguistic patterns of the Chinese translations of collocations in an English-Chinese MRD.
+However, since there is no space delimiter between words, it is at times difficult to say whether a translation is a multi-word collocation or a single word, in which case it should not be considered as a collocation.
+For this reason, we take multiword and singleton phrases (with two or more characters) into consideration.
+For instance, in tagged Example 4, we extract and consider these candidates shown in Tables 1 and 2 as the counterparts of English collocations.

-Notes that at this point, we are not pinned down on the collocations and allow overlapping and conflicting candidates such as "經濟景氣," "景氣低迷," "經濟景 氣低迷."
+Notes that at this point, we have not pinned collocations down but allow overlapping and conflicting candidates such as "經濟景氣," "景氣低迷," and "經濟景氣低迷."
 See Tables 3 and 4 for more details.